codacy/chart/docs/infrastructure/eks-quickstart.md

     -   **backend**: Optional S3 bucket for storing the Terraform state and a DynamoDB table for state locking
     -   **main**: Amazon EKS cluster, including the setup of all network and node infrastructure to go from zero to a fully functional cluster
-    -   **setup**: Additional setup to be performed before installing Codacy on your vanilla Amazon EKS cluster

 ## 2. Set up the Terraform state storage backend